 Red Deer Polytechnic is providing this information about land acknowledgement for students, staff and faculty at the Polytechnic, as well as guests who may be visiting our main or downtown campuses.

-As RDP continues to build a culture of inclusion and respect, land acknowledgement provides an opportunity to recognize the Indigenous people whose history is deeply rooted in the land where the Polytechnic's campuses are situated.
+As Red Deer Polytechnic continues to build a culture of inclusion and respect, land acknowledgement provides an opportunity to recognize the Indigenous people whose history is deeply rooted in the land where the Polytechnic's campuses are situated.

 Before undertaking any land acknowledgement, each individual is encouraged to reflect on what this means to them personally.
 Why is the land acknowledgement being stated or printed?
 What does it compel each of us to do?